nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

     print("Not a perfect ping...")
 ```
 * As shown in the above example, inputs can be provided to a command or an external program via command line arguments, and command line output can be used to fetch the execution results by our python program

-### Example 2 - Run external exe files
 * The above example is applicable for running external programs also instead of OS commands
-* For example there is and exe file called "hello.exe", and python can interact with it
+* For example there is and exe file called "hello.exe" that takes a named command line input called "--name" and outputs the greeting as  , and python can interact with it using [""]

 ### Video